5ketcher/openvpt-standard/docs/VPAT-Minor-Explainer.md

 ## 5. How the flow works (a story)

 1. A child starts an age verification on a platform (RP).
-2. The platform redirects the child to a VPAT Issuer.
+2. The platform redirects the child to a VPT Issuer.
 3. The Issuer generates a **local pseudonym/handle** (random) and stores it only on the device.
 4. The guardian authorizes age attestation using a regulated authority (AAA).
 5. AAA checks eligibility and returns only: